Skip to main content

-When it comes to protecting indoor air quality, HEPA and ULPA filters outperform traditional MERV-rated HVAC filters by a wide margin.
-While MERV filters are effective for general air cleaning, environments that demand true contamination control — such as healthcare, pharmaceuticals, electronics, and critical manufacturing — require the far higher efficiency levels that only HEPA and ULPA technologies provide.
-This article explains how HEPA filters work, what sets ULPA filtration apart, and why these high-efficiency solutions remain essential for modern clean air systems.
+When it comes to protecting indoor air quality, HEPA and ULPA filters perform at much higher efficiencies than traditional MERV-rated HVAC filters by a wide margin.
+While MERV filters are effective for general air cleaning, providing greater protection with increased MERV ratings, environments that demand true contamination control — such as critical healthcare, pharmaceuticals, electronics, and semiconductor manufacturing — require far higher efficiency levels that only HEPA and ULPA technologies provide.
+This article explains how these filters work, what sets both HEPA and ULPA filters apart, and why these high-efficiency solutions remain essential for modern clean air systems.

 Understanding HEPA Filtration: The Foundation of Modern Air Quality Control